BotMill/rasa-botmill-plugin/README.md

 # RASA-BotMill - RASA NLU/NLP Plugin for BotMill Libraries

-Target completion: End of February 2017
+This is still under construction.
+Target Completion: End of February 2017.